British Airways pilots ground thousands more planes | DW | 10.09.2019

 The strike over a long-standing pay dispute has grounded most of the 850 daily scheduled flights of the British carrier and disrupted the plans of about 195,000 travelers.
 A third day of industrial action is planned for September 27.

-The airline said that without information about which pilots would strike, "we had no way of predicting how many would come to work or which aircraft they are qualified to fly, so we had no option but to cancel nearly 100 per cent our flights."
+The airline on Tuesday said that without information about which pilots would strike, "We had no way of predicting how many would come to work or which aircraft they are qualified to fly, so we had no option but to cancel nearly 100 percent our flights."

 "After many months of trying to resolve the pay dispute, we are extremely sorry that it has come to this," BA said.